UMich-CURLY/se3_equivariant_place_recognition/docker/README.md

 # EPN-NetVLAD Docker
-This folder contains instructions on creating a docker image that includes Pytorch and other libraries needed for EPN-NetVLAD.
+This folder contains instructions on creating a docker image that includes PyTorch and other libraries needed for EPN-NetVLAD.

 ## How to build

 build image
 ```
-docker build --tag umcurly/nvidia_pytorch_21_12 .
+docker build --tag epnnetvlad/epnnetvlad_docker .
 ```
 change folder direction in line 15, then build container
 ```